 Suede is another specialty finish that is more than just matte.
 Rather, it replicates the texture of hand-brushed suede.

-One unique aspect of Ralph Laurent Paint is its carefully chosen limited-quantity paint palettes.
+Smaller "curated" range of colors: One unique aspect of Ralph Laurent Paint is its carefully chosen limited-quantity paint palettes.
 Unlike huge paint manufacturers like Valspar, Sherwin Williams, or Benjamin Moore, you will not find every color under the sun.
-This is one value of going with a designer paint: they steer you toward a vision.
+This is one value of going with a designer paint: They steer you toward a vision.

 They can be broken down into three broad categories: country estate colors, moody urban colors, and brighter tropical-type colors.